manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 	-	For 23c

-		> Note the listener name in upper case.
+		> Note the listener name in uppercase.

 		```
 		$ <copy>ps -ef | grep LISTENER</copy>